georgpernice/georgpernice/README.md

 **georgpernice/georgpernice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently looking for a coding student job.
+- 🔭 I’m currently doing a student job in AI development with Python.
 <!-- - 👯 I’m looking to collaborate on
 - 🌱 I’m currently still trying to improve my Python skills.
 However I'd like to learn Java Scriptish Languages as well.